Criminology Level 3 Diploma

 You will understand the process of criminal investigations, investigating the prosecution of suspects and learning how to review criminal cases; this supports your learning of the different processes in the criminal justice system and the role of punishment and social control measures in England and Wales.

 This course is an Extended Certificate (60 credits) the equivalent to one A Level.

-The college is visited by professionals such as police officers, prison workers, pathologists, forensics and crime reduction officers as well as victim support groups and council partnership managers.
+We are also part of a stop and search discussion group to consider police procedures.
+The college is also regularly visited by professionals such as police officers, prison workers, pathologists, forensics and crime reduction officers as well as victim support groups and council partnership managers.

 You’ll be invited on trips to the court, University Taster Days and meet visitors from prisons and local support groups.
 There will also be opportunities to work alongside individuals from the Criminal Justice System in local projects